flanksource/docs/docs/apm-hub/backends/opensearch.md

 OpenSearch backend fetches logs from open search instances.
-The backend requires credentials to access the open search instance.
-The credentials can be provided as a Kubernetes secret or right in the config file itself.
-Read more about authentication [here](../concepts/authentication.md).

-You can craft the elastic search query using [Go Templates](../concepts/templating.md).
+You can craft the elastic search query using [Go Templates](../concepts/templating).
 The view data for the template is the [search param](../concepts/api.md#search-params).

 ## Example configuration